 4 simple things to help you to live on your teacher’s pay

-As the pay negotiations in Scotland continue, we still have less money in our pockets than we had 5 years ago.
+Many teachers are struggling for money, with less money in our pockets than we had 5 years ago.
 Costs are rising year on year and salaries are not keeping up.

 However, we are not alone.
 Public sector workers all over the country have had their pay frozen/capped since 2010, and are also feeling the financial pinch.
 There are a great many people in professional roles, who are struggling in the current economic climate.